CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 One feature of the translation engine is that the return type of a translation function must be of the same type as the target attribute type defined in the **target_attribute_type** column of the translation table.
 This means some translation functions have multiple versions that each return a different type (e.g. CopyText, CopyDouble, CopyInt).
 More specific versions (e.g. CopyDouble, CopyInt) are generally implemented as wrappers around more generic versions (e.g. CopyText).

+**Nested helper functions**

+Helper functions can be nested within other helper functions, this reduces the need to write many different helper functions that call each other internally.
+Note that this is a new feature ([#243](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/243)) and many of the included helper functions will be depreceated in future versions.
+For example, the function ```MatchListSubstring(srcVal, startChar, forLength, matchList)``` can now be replaced in a translation table with ```MatchList(SubstringText(srcVal, startChar, forLength), matchList)```.

 Some validation helper functions have an optional 'acceptNull' parameter that returns TRUE if the source value is NULL.
-This allows multiple validation functions to be strung together in cases where the value to be evaluated could occur in one of multiple columns (Note this feature may be depreciated following #243, see #247).
+This allows multiple validation functions to be strung together in cases where the value to be evaluated could occur in one of multiple columns (Note this feature may also be depreciated following [#243](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/243), see [#247](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/247)).

 # Provided Helper Functions
 ## Validation Functions